Social

 VOC/VOB management

-As part of the quest to transform from a “product out” to a “market in” business model, the Group has sought to better utilize the Voice of Customers (VOC) and Voice of Business Partners (VOB) and incorporate this management system into the drive to increase customer value.
-The Group manages the VOC/VOB of each market to suit local conditions and provide the optimal products, services and solutions to its customers.
+As part of the quest to transform from a “product out” to a “market in” business model, Bridgestone has sought to better utilize the Voice of Customers (VOC) and Voice of Business Partners (VOB), as well as incorporate this management system into the drive to increase customer value.
+Bridgestone manages the VOC/VOB of each market to suit local conditions and provide the optimal products, services and solutions to its customers.

 In Japan, the customer summary system collects VOC from the Customer Communication Center and other relevant departments and shares that information to help improve the quality of Bridgestone products, services and solutions.

-The Group will continue building a solution-driven business model and strengthening VOC/VOB management, with the firm belief that these activities will help improve products, services and solutions quality and create added value for customers.
+Bridgestone will continue building a solutions-driven business model and strengthening VOC/VOB management, with the firm belief that these activities will help improve the quality of products, services and solutions and create added value for customers.

 Product / service monitoring